Inaugural SEMI 'Nano U' to Discuss Latest Research

 Among the featured speakers at SEMI NanoForum is Alan Heeger, Nobel laureate in chemistry, chief scientist and co-founder of Konarka and professor of physics at the University of California, Santa Barbara, who will give a presentation on nanoenergy.
 Also speaking on that topic will be Ged McLean, president and CTO of Angstrom Power Inc.; Chris Eberspacher, vice president of engineering at Nanosolar Inc.; and Wasiq Bokahari, a managing partner with Quantum Insight.

-Giving talks under the subject of "Nanotechnology and Medicine: The New Frontier" will be G. Steven Burrill, CEO of Burrill & Co.; Jeannine Sargent, EVP/GM, metrology & Instrumentation, and head of corporate marketing and business development for Veeco Instruments; Clinton Ballinger, president, CEO and chairman of Evident Technologies; and Rob Fastenau, senior vice president, Nanoresearch & Industry and nanobiology senior executive, Europe for FEI Co.
+Speaking on the topic of "Nanotechnology and Medicine: The New Frontier" will be G. Steven Burrill, CEO of Burrill & Co.; Jeannine Sargent, EVP/GM, metrology & Instrumentation, and head of corporate marketing and business development for Veeco Instruments; Clinton Ballinger, president, CEO and chairman of Evident Technologies; and Rob Fastenau, senior vice president, Nanoresearch & Industry and nanobiology senior executive, Europe for FEI Co.

-"Nanotechnology: The New Era of Defense and Aerospace" will be discussed by Michael Postek, assistant to the director for nanotechnology and nanomanufacturing program manager at NIST; Ken Babcock, CEO of Affinity Biosensors; Dean Collins, deputy director of the Microsystems Technology Office at DARPA; and Thomas Feist, Thin Film Lab manager at GE Global Research.
+Giving presentations on "Nanotechnology: The New Era of Defense and Aerospace" will be Michael Postek, assistant to the director for nanotechnology and nanomanufacturing program manager at NIST; Ken Babcock, CEO of Affinity Biosensors; Dean Collins, deputy director of the Microsystems Technology Office at DARPA; and Thomas Feist, Thin Film Lab manager at GE Global Research.